CoLRev-Environment/search-query/docs/source/translate.rst

 ==========================================================

-The ``translate`` functionality converts a search query written for one database platform into the correct syntax for another platform.
-This is useful when running the same query across multiple literature databases (e.g., PubMed, Web of Science, or EBSCO) without rewriting it manually.
+The ``translate`` functionality converts a search query written for one platform into the correct syntax for another platform This is useful when running the same query across multiple literature databases (e.g., PubMed, Web of Science, or EBSCO) without rewriting it manually.